Autostronomy/AutoProf/README.md

 - ap_isoband_start: The radius (in pixels) at which to begin sampling a band of pixels to compute SB instead of sampling a line of pixels near the isophote (float)
 - ap_isoband_width: The relative size of the isophote bands to sample. flux values will be sampled at +- *ap_isoband_width**R for each radius. default value is 0.025 (float)
 - ap_truncate_evaluation: Stop evaluating new isophotes once two negative flux isophotes have been recorded, presumed to have reached the end of the profile (bool)
+- ap_extractfull: Tells AutoProf to extend the isophotal solution to the edge of the image.
+Will be overridden by *ap_truncate_evaluation* (bool)
 - ap_iso_interpolate_start: Use a bi-cubic spline interpolation for isophotes with semi-major axis less than this number times the PSF (float)
 - ap_isoaverage_method: Select the method used to compute the averafge flux along an isophote.
 Choose from 'mean', 'median', and 'mode' where median is the default.
   			In general, median is fast and robust to a few outliers.
 Mode is slow but robust to more outliers.
 Mean is fast and accurate in low S/N regimes